mattlean/lean-js-app-starter/docs/developing/testing.md

 LJAS uses the default Jest behavior which only has two patterns that you will need to follow if you want Jest to be able to find your tests without changing the [`testMatch` option](https://jestjs.io/docs/configuration#testmatch-arraystring) in the Jest config file.

 The first one is that it will match all JavaScript and TypeScript files with `.spec` or `.test` before its file extension.
-For example, the following file names would be matched by Jest:
+For example, the following file names would be matched:

 -   `foo.test.js`
 -   `bar.spec.jsx`
 -   `baz.test.ts`
 -   `xyzzy.spec.tsx`

 The second one is that it will match all JavaScript and TypeScript files within a `__tests__` directory, even if its file name does not have `.spec` or `.test` before its file extension.
-For example, the following files would be matched by Jest:
+For example, the following files would be matched:

 -   `__tests__/foo.js`
 -   `bar/__tests__/baz.jsx`